tianshengs/tianshengs.github.io/DarAnalysis.md

 Once I finished the data analysis step, I created a leaflet map to visualize the final product of my analysis.
 The two layers that I included for my final map are **subward_detail**, which shows the density of hotels in each subward as a polygon feature and **restaurant_accessibility**, which shows each hotel as a point feature.
 Before I exported a map to the internet, I did the following steps to the two layers in QGIS:

   1. I exported feature layers with minimum of attribute that I wanted to include as final result and symbolized points as simple marker circles for the ease of translating to Leaflet *circleMarker* symbols.
-For example, I only included the following columns for **subward_detail**:fid, count, area and hotel_density.
+For example, I only included the following columns for **subward_detail**: fid, count, area and hotel_density.
 I only included the following columns for **hotel accessibility**: sum.
   1. I included a base layer by using **QuickMapService** in QGIS to add thd **OpenStreetMap** layer.

 Finally, I used the `QGIS2WEB` plugin and setted the exporter to Leaflet to create a leaflet.
 In the **Layers and Groups** tab settings,